moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

     - If < 3 participants: Each participant gets 6 stickers to vote with.
 You can vote on the same item as many times as you want.
     - If > 3 participants: Each participant gets 3 stickers to vote with.
 - Arrange the voted on stickies in a pyramid with the top voted stickies at the top and lowest at the bottom.
-- Discuss the top voted upon items and confirm that the team agrees/aligns on the top voted Emotional Aspect Statements and move them to the appropriate space on the JTBD Canvas..
+- Discuss the top voted upon items and confirm that the team agrees/aligns on the top voted Emotional Aspect Statements and move them to the appropriate space on the JTBD Canvas.

 ## Exercise 3: Select Social Aspect Statements [set timer for 10 minutes]